These Numbers Show Favorable Signs for Agile Therapeutics Inc. (AGRX)

 Agile Therapeutics Inc. (AGRX) Insider Activity

-Agile Therapeutics Inc. disclosed in a document filed with the SEC on Mar 23 that ALTOMARI ALFRED (Chief Executive Officer) bought a total of 12,500 shares of the company’s common stock.
-The trade occurred on Mar 23 and was made at $2.00 per share for $25030.0.
-Following the transaction, the insider now directly holds 0.47 million shares of the AGRX stock.
+Agile Therapeutics Inc. disclosed in a document filed with the SEC on Mar 26 that Butch Jason (Principal Accounting Officer) bought a total of 8,642 shares of the company’s common stock.
+The trade occurred on Mar 26 and was made at $2.01 per share for $17370.0.
+Following the transaction, the insider now directly holds 18642.0 shares of the AGRX stock.

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.